globocom/gitlab-lint/README.md

 ### Creating new rules

-Rules must implement the `Ruler` interface and they must have at least the following fields on their struct:
+Rules must implement the [Ruler][file.rules.ruler] interface and they must have at least the following fields on their struct:

 ```go